DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

 \subsection{Comparison of MA Schemes}

 In this subsection, we will compare the performance of \ac{TDMA}, \ac{MDMA}, and \ac{DBMC-NOMA} under different conditions.
 The parameters utilized throughout this evaluation are listed in Table~\ref{tab:analytical_parameters} with highlighted default values that are used in the absence of a separate definition.
-We note, that \ac{MDMA} acts as an upper-bound target for the performance, as it allows for $K$ entirely independent channels, the performance of which cannot be surpassed by another \ac{MA} scheme.
-As described in Section~\ref{sec:system_model}, the implementation of \ac{MDMA} would entail a significant increase in system complexity, related to the increased number of different molecules types.
-Again, the results include the analytical \ac{BEP} evaluation derived in Section~\ref{sec:bep} and \acp{MCS} for validation.
+We note that \ac{MDMA} acts as an upper-bound target for the performance, as it allows for $K$ entirely independent channels, the performance of which cannot be surpassed by another \ac{MA} scheme.
+As described in Section~\ref{sec:system_model}, the implementation of \ac{MDMA} would entail an increase in system complexity, related to the increased number of different molecule types.
+Again, the results include the analytical \ac{BEP} evaluation derived in Section~\ref{sec:bep} and Monte Carlo simulations for validation.